silkeplessers/silkeplessers.github.io/_posts/2025-08-21-GenAIOps_in_Azure.md

 With the core fields now being defined, next, it is useful to consider what metadata to include.
 Metadata not only enables contextual filtering and personalization, but also supports traceability: for example, storing the source URL, page number, or document ID helps users understand where the information came from.
 This is notably valuable in enterprise and compliance-focused scenarios, where sourcing and transparency matter.

 Once the index structure and vector database have been decided, we can begin the ingestion process.
 As shown in the diagram, we use AI Foundry to host the embedding model that will vectorize the cleaned text data.
 This could be an Azure OpenAI embedding model, or alternatives like Cohere or Hugging Face models such as sentence-transformers.
-For a comparison of model performance, check out the <a href=https://huggingface.co/spaces/mteb/leaderboard>MTEB leaderboard.</a>
+For a comparison of model performance, check out the [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard).

 <div class="note">
 💡<b> Note</b>: Choosing an embedding model involves a trade-off between retrieval accuracy, latency, and costs.
 Larger models generally yield better semantic understanding and retrieval performance, but may result in higher latency, increased computational overhead, and larger storage requirements in your vector database.